jwhittaker/chzbot/notes/rpi_setup.md

 sudo dmesg | tail
 ```

 It might look something like `/dev/sdc`.
 Numbers at the end indicate filesystems, not the device itself.
+Look at the sizes of the devices.
+A small 8 GB one will be the SD card.
 The `.img` file includes file system information in it, so a `dd` command is pointed at the device.

 #### Write the image to the SD card